-7. Roll the noodles and when you get to the end of each roll set the noodle down on the end seam to keep it together.
+7. Roll the noodles.
+When you get to the end of each roll, set the noodle seam-side down to keep it together.

-8. Take an extra-large baking dish or whatever you’ve got and cover the bottom with 1 jar of the marinara sauce.
+8. Cover the bottom of an extra-large baking dish with 1 jar of the marinara sauce.

-9. Place the noodle rolls on top of the sauce and then cover with half of the remaining jar of sauce.
+9. Place the noodle rolls on top of the sauce, then cover with half of the remaining jar of sauce.

 10. Cover the dish with foil and bake on the middle rack for 40 minutes.